RocketDerp/April14_2025/July13_2025/Afford_to_Help_Social_Media.md

 ### Thought Terminating Behavior

-But why does it have to be a thought-terminating behavior that you can not help every person in need of housing, food, medical care,
+But why does it have to be a thought-terminating behavior that you can not help every person in need of housing, food, medical care, war zones, bamboozled by lies and deception (Russians, Americans under Donald Trump), etc?

 &nbsp;